kitnato/neverquest/README.md

 #### Merchant

-Sell and buy items.
+Buy and sell [items](#item).
 Exchange scrap for coins.
 Coins can then be used to purchase whatever the merchant has available and used for other goods and services of the caravan.

 The merchant's inventory of items will grow and diversify after each new wilderness level.